Calorique

 Which foods have the lowest glycemic index?

-Is high-glycemic food bad for you?
+Is high-glycemic food always bad?

-How do cooking methods affect glycemic index?
+How do cooking and processing affect glycemic index?

-Is the glycemic index reliable across studies?
+Is the glycemic index reliable for individual blood-sugar response?

 Related